shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 ```

 In this loop you enrich the bundle with three different information:
-* `enrichBundle` Here you enrich the bundle line item itself with information (label, description, etc.)
+* `enrichBundle` Here you enrich the bundle line item itself with information (label, quantity, delivery, etc.).
-* `addMissingProducts` Here you add missing products to the bundle
+* `addMissingProducts` Here you add the missing products of the bundle, as a child line item.
-* `addDiscount` Lastly the discount is added to the bundle
+* `addDiscount` Lastly the discount item is added to the bundle, again as a child line item.

+Those method names are freely chosen and implemented to structure the code a little bit better.

+The `swagbundle` line item is the "parent" line item in this plugin, and all assigned products and the discount itself
+are added as child items.
+This will be important when it comes to the price calculation, since the bundle's price is just
+a sum of all child prices.

 Let's first have a look at the `enrichBundle` function: